What if all your conference trips were nothing but a waste of time and money?

 2. Modular Size

-You’ll eventually end up having to spend extra money on decorating your booth.
+You’ll eventually end up having to spend extra money on decorating your trade show booth.
 Make sure that you treat this cost as a real investment.

 No company wants to spend money on a new booth for every single event.
 So, why not get one booth that will serve a variety of purposes?